pyxem/orix/CONTRIBUTING.rst

 Adding data to the data module
 ==============================

-Test data for user guides and tests are included in the :mod:`orix.data` module via the `pooch <https://www.fatiando.org/pooch/latest>`_ Python library.
-These are listed in a file registry (``orix.data._registry.py``) with their file verification string (hash, SHA256, obtained with e.g. ``sha256sum <file>``) and location, the latter potentially not within the package but from the `orix-data <https://github.com/pyxem/orix-data>`_ repository or elsewhere, since some files are considered too large to include in the package.
+Example datasets used in the documentation and tests are included in the :mod:`orix.data` module via the `pooch <https://www.fatiando.org/pooch/latest/>`__ Python library.
+These are listed in a file registry (``orix.data._registry.py``) with their file verification string (hash, SHA256, obtain with e.g. ``sha256sum <file>``) and location, the latter potentially not within the package but from the `orix-data
+<https://github.com/pyxem/orix-data>`__ repository or elsewhere, since some files are
+considered too large to include in the package.

 If a required dataset isn't in the package, but is in the registry, it can be downloaded from the repository when the user passes ``allow_download=True`` to e.g.